-The focus on a relevant and focused theme that had been globally agreed as being relevant contributed to galvanize global attention on the work of the Assembly.
+The focus on a relevant and focused theme contributed to galvanize global attention on the work of the Assembly.
 However, sustained efforts are required to increase the visibility and global impact of the Environment Assembly, particularly amongst other environmental fora and in the context of the follow-up and review framework of the Sustainable Development Goals.

-The adoption of a negotiated ministerial outcome document represented a major step forward to ensure that the Environment Assembly lived up to its mandate to be the foremost authority on the environment.
-Nevertheless, to fully make this vision a reality, increased attention should be given to the an integrated and coordinated implementation of the ministerial declaration and resolutions and to sustained advocacy efforts by Member States in major international fora.
+The adoption of a negotiated ministerial outcome document represented a major step forward to ensure that the Environment Assembly lived up to its mandate authority on the environment.
+Nevertheless, to fully make this vision a reality, increased attention should be given to an integrated and coordinated implementation of the ministerial declaration and resolutions and to sustained advocacy efforts by Member States in major international fora.

 While Member States seem to be in general agreement that the third session of the Assembly was an overall success, further efforts needs to be undertaken to ensure that the next session of the Assembly, to be held in March 2019, lives up to the expectations set out for this institution.
-Some highlights of this initial assessment of the Assembly include Key observations are as follows:
+Key observations are as follows:

-- ✓ Timely translation of working documents (resolutions, decisions, ministerial declaration) for their consideration and adoption; - ✓ Effective tTransparency, ownership and inclusiveness during the inter-sessional period through extensive leadership of the President and the Chair of the Committee; - ✓ Early consensus amongst Member States on an appealing and strategic issues such as the theme of the Assembly and on key aspects of the structure of the high-level segment; - Regional ministerial meetings organized, early enough and with stakeholder participation to alloweding for timely input to the outcomes of the Assembly preparatory process; - ✓ An inclusive and transparent approach with respect to non-resident States Governments not permanently represented in Nairobi through remote connectivity and timely circulation of documentation; - ✓ The Sustainable Innovation Expo and the Science, Policy and Business Forum added value to the Assembly; - ✓ Adequate Timely and adequate ffinancial resources for the Assembly: there was broad cooperation amongst Member States for resource mobilization; however, funding for the participation of least developed countries and Major Groups remained was challenginge; - Relevant background documentation and focused progress updates on implementation of previous resolutions for the third session of the UN Environment Assembly; - ✓ Effective work under the results by the Open-Ended Meeting of the Committee of Permanent Representatives and the UN Environment Assembly (held back-to-back with the UN Environment Assembly), which to finalized most resolutions and the ministerial declaration prior to the Assembly; - ✓ Strengthened procedures and governance structure of the Assembly through transparent agreement on chairs and co-chairs of sessional bodies and regular briefings on rules of procedure; - ✓ Ministers were wWell prepared to deliver national statements and interactive Leadership and Multi-stakeholder dialogues; although more attention from public should have been devoted to the ministerial deliberations; - ✓ An effective A single online and interactive The resolutions platform and the event application helped delegates for reviewing and updating documents to ensure and improved to facilitate timely submission/circulation of documents as well as the participation of non-resident Missions; and an effective event application (Mobile App this will be further improved for future UNEA sessions); - ✓ Innovative A one-stop online registration system (Indico) many participants chose to register earlyyet; there is a need to improve and simplify procedures and encourage early registration; - ✓-Effective protocol, immigration and logistics with political support and commitment from the Government of Kenya in collaboration with the UN Office at Nairobi; - Informal deadlines and guidelines on submission of reports, resolutions and decisions that contribute to deeper consideration of proposals; - ✓- Quality and succinct background documentation, including the report on the theme and the progress updates on resolutions by the Secretariat;. - Effective Enhanced wifi connectivity and distribution and improved conferencing facilities, hospitality and other logistics including travel coordination.
+- ✓ A new model of cooperation between CPR and Bureau of Assembly, created a proper environment for efficient planning and organization of the Assembly session, based on the principals as transparency, inclusiveness and consensus-building; - ✓ Transparency, ownership and inclusiveness during inter-sessional period through extensive leadership of the President and the Chair(s) of the Committee; - ✓ Timely translation of working documents (resolutions, decisions, ministerial declaration) for their consideration and adoption; - ✓ Transparency, ownership and inclusiveness during inter-sessional period through extensive leadership of the President and the Chair of the Committee; - ✓ Early consensus amongst Member States on an appealing and strategic theme and on key aspects of the structure of the high-level segment; - ✓ Regional ministerial meetings organized, with stakeholder participation allowing for timely input to the Assembly; - ✓ An inclusive and transparent approach with respect to Governments not permanently represented in Nairobi through remote connectivity and timely circulation of documentation; - ✓ The Sustainable Innovation Expo and the Science, Policy and Business Forum added value to the Assembly; - ✓ Adequate financial resources for the Assembly: there was broad cooperation amongst Member States for resource mobilization; however, funding for the participation of least developed countries and Major Groups remained challenge; - ✓ Relevant background documentation and progress updates on implementation of previous resolutions for the third session of the UN Environment Assembly; - ✓ Effective results by the Open-Ended Meeting of the Committee of Permanent Representatives (held back-to-back with the UN Environment Assembly), to finalize most resolutions and the ministerial declaration prior to the Assembly; - ✓ Strengthened procedures and governance of the Assembly through transparent agreement on chairs and co-chairs and regular briefings on rules of procedure; - ✓ Well prepared national statements and interactive Leadership and Multi-stakeholder dialogues; - ✓ An effective resolutions platform and event application to facilitate submission/circulation of documents as well as the participation of non-resident Missions; - ✓ A one-stop online registration system (Indico); there is a need to improve and simplify procedures and encourage early registration; - ✓ Enhanced wifi connectivity and distribution and improved conferencing facilities, hospitality and other logistics including travel coordination.

-In addition, But there were also a number of new challenges have been raised by Member States that will need to be overcome in the run-up to UNEA-4, including:
+In addition, a number of new challenges have been raised by Member States that will need to be overcome in the run-up to UNEA-4, including: